arjshiv/localutils-mcp-server/README.md

 # Local Utilities MCP Server

-A Model Context Protocol (MCP) server that provides various local system utilities.
-This server can be used with Claude Desktop or any other MCP-compatible client to access system information and utilities.
+A Model Context Protocol (MCP) server that provides access to various local system utilities.
+This server can be used with Cursor and other MCP-compatible clients to provide quick access to system information.

 ## Features

-- **Time and Date Utilities**
+The server provides the following utilities:

-  - Get current time in local format
+- **Time and Date**: Get the current local time and date in various formats
-  - Get current date
+- **Hostname**: Get the system's hostname
-  - Get ISO timestamp
+- **Public IP**: Get the machine's public IP address
+- **Directory Listing**: List the contents of a specified directory
-  - Get Unix timestamp
+- **Node.js Version**: Get the currently running Node.js version
+- **Port Checker**: Check what process is running on a specific port

 ## Installation